Bastian/Javacord/README.md

 ## 🎉 Basic usage

-The following example logs the bot in and relies to every "!ping" command with "Pong!".
+The following example logs the bot in and replies to every "!ping" message with "Pong!".

 <img align="right" src="https://i.imgur.com/q8rsAhL.gif" width="20.5%">